 - National Mill Day – Held during the second weekend of May, this national holiday honors windmills.
 About two-thirds of the country’s nearly 1,000 working windmills will be open to the public.
 The windmills are beautifully decorated, and the miller at each one offers tours to explain the type of mill and how it works.

 Amsterdam in June

-- Taste of Amsterdam – Every year, Amstelpark hosts the Taste of Amsterdam, a four-day event in early June (June 2-5 in 2016) in which top chefs from the city’s best restaurants create starter-sized plates of some of their signature dishes for visitors to sample.
+- Taste of Amsterdam – Every year, Amstelpark hosts the Taste of Amsterdam, a four-day event in early June in which top chefs from the city’s best restaurants create starter-sized plates of some of their signature dishes for visitors to sample.
 Wine tasting, a live cook-off, workshops, kids’ activities and a farmers’ market are featured too.

 - Holland Festival – The largest and oldest performing arts festival in the country, held at various venues around Amsterdam throughout much of the month of June, the Holland Festival offers a mix of music, dance, theater, opera, film and visual arts as well as western and non-western performances in a variety of languages.